 Free museums Sunday

-Like in most cities in France, the first Sunday of the month is a free museums day.
-You have a free entrance to all the public museums and to most exhibitions.
-Check out the full list of museums in Bordeaux that you can visit for free this Sunday.
+Like in most cities in France, the first Sunday of the month is a free museums day (apart from July and August).
+You have free entrance to all the public museums and to most exhibitions.
+Check out the full list of museums in Bordeaux that you can visit for free.
+If you want to discover some of Bordeaux’s best museums check out my article about the museums of Bordeaux.

 Free galleries in Bordeaux

-Discover the local art in the many galleries spread in the city, many of them you can visit without a reservation.
-Here are some of the best galleries in Bordeaux: Galerie D.X., Bouillon d’art, A deux pas d’ici (photography), Cox gallery (street art).
+Discover the local art in the many galleries spread in the city, many of which you can visit without a reservation.
+Here are some of the best galleries in Bordeaux: Galerie D.X., Bouillon d’art, Cox gallery (street art) and BAG (which is also a coffee shop and a gluten-free bakery).
 For contemporary art, head to FRAC which is located at the new MECA, an interesting architectural attraction by itself.

 See Bordeaux’s most ancient monument